Saravanan142006/Ex.No.4/README.md

-# Ex.No.4-EXP 4 Generate the Prompt and evaluate that for following prompt patterns - Zero-shot Prompting.•	Few-shot Prompting - Chain of Thought -	Persona Pattern - Reverse Prompting - Graph Prompting - Active Prompting
+# Ex.No.4-EXP 4 Generate the Prompt and eveluate that for following prompt types - Comparative Analysis Prompt Experiential Perspective Prompt - Everyday Functioning Prompts - Universal Prompt Structures Prompt Refinements- Prompt Size Limitations.

-### DATE:
-### REGISTER NUMBER :
+### REGISTER NUMBER : 212223080050
-### Aim: To write the prompt for the following prompt types and compare that with different AI tools and evaluate that using any one evaluation method (Ex.
-Rubrics).
-Zero-shot Prompting.•	Few-shot Prompting - Chain of Thought -	Persona Pattern - Reverse Prompting - Graph Prompting - Active Prompting
+### Aim: To write the prompt for the following prompt types and ompare that with differenet AI tools and evaluate that using any one evaluation method (eg. Rubrics).
+1.Comparative Analysis Prompt 2.
+Experiential Perspective Prompt 3.
+Everyday Functioning Prompts 4.
+Universal Prompt Structures Prompt Refinements 5.
+Prompt Size Limitations design an AI

 ### Explanation - Any one use case from Unit 5 and write the prompt for that with the unit 2 Prompt types given above.